Read time: ≈ 14 min • Last updated: December 30, 2025

 5. Setting Up a Hardware Wallet: Ledger Nano Guide

-For significant crypto holdings, a hardware wallet like Ledger Nano provides the highest security.
+For significant crypto holdings, a hardware wallet like Ledger Nano X or Nano S Plus provides the highest security.
+The Nano S Plus is ideal for desktop users at $79, while the Nano X offers Bluetooth connectivity for mobile use.
 Here's how to set it up:

 Step 1: Unbox and Connect

 Unbox your Ledger device and connect it to your computer using the provided USB cable.
-Never buy a used hardware wallet.
+Never buy a used hardware wallet, as it could be compromised.
+Ensure you purchase directly from Ledger's official website or authorized retailers.

 Step 2: Initialize Device